narner/OpenFrameworks-and-AudioKit-HelloWorld/README.md

 Again, it's important to remember that because we're changing the file types, your OpenFrameworks project will only compile on an OS X device.

-Because AudioKit 3.4.2 requires Swift 3.0, our app's Deployment Target needs to be OS X 10.11.
+Because AudioKit 3.4.2 and above requires Swift 3.0, our app's Deployment Target needs to be OS X 10.11.
 Go to your project's "General" tab

 ![Alt Text](https://github.com/narner/OpenFrameworks-and-AudioKit-HelloWorld/raw/master/tutorialImages/generalTab.png)